pombreda/getpaid/products/PloneGetPaid/readme.txt

 Payment Processors:

-  GetPaid currently has two working payment processors: Authorize.net and a Test Processor (so you can experience the features before setting up your account).
-Other payment processors are also being integrated (GoogleCheckout, PayPal, currently).
-It is not the intent of this document to answer all your questions about payment processors.
-We suggest you ask on the development mailing list (see below) for more questions if you are unfamiliar with payment processors.
+  GetPaid currently has two working payment processors: Authorize.net and a Test Processor (so you can experience the features before setting up/activating your account).
+Authorize.net requires you to have a US-based merchant account.
+Other payment processors are also being integrated (Ogone - which allows European-based merchant accounts, Paymentech, PayPal, GoogleCheckout).
+It is not the intent of this document to answer all your questions about payment processors, payment gateways, and merchant accounts.
+We suggest you ask on the development mailing list (see below) for more questions if you are unfamiliar with these.

 How to Customize Functionality:

   Most functionality and features of GetPaid can be easily customized.
 To do so, you should be familiar with the Zope 3 Component Architecture.
 By writing your own adapters for GetPaid, you use a custom way of storing member data (ie a relational database), handling pricing (to implement specific discounting options, for example), introducing new payment processors, and much more.
+Documentation on GetPaid customization best practices is available here: http://plone.org/products/getpaid/documentation/how-to/best-practices-for-customizing-getpaid

 Where to Find More Information: